(905) 441 0770 allen@allenehlert.com

 Closed Mortgages

-A closed mortgage in Ontario is a more popular choice for many homeowners.
+A closed mortgage is a more popular choice for many homeowners.
 It offers a fixed interest rate and a set term, usually ranging from one to five years.
 While closed mortgages provide less flexibility compared to open mortgages, they often come with lower interest rates, making them an attractive option for those seeking stability.

 With a closed mortgage, you know exactly what your mortgage payments will be throughout the term.
 This predictability can help you budget more effectively and plan for the future.